MashedD/quake-config/README.md

 # Quake 1 config + notes

+- there's only `autoexec.cfg` without using `exec filename.cfg` because there is no need to keep everything separate and performance is better
+- things here are constantly changing, feel free to fork it and customize your way
+- contact: sl8code (at) gmail.com

 ## Features

 - keybindings:
     - `mouse scroll`: make changing weapon more natural (scroll down for previous weapon)
     - `right mouse button`: cheat: toggle no clipping
     - `right mouse button`: JoeQuake: move forward (for power bunny hopping)
-    - `4th mouse button`: JoeQuake: fps 10-140 trick
+    - `4th mouse button`: JoeQuake: 10 FPS trick for 1 frame
+    - `5th mouse button`: JoeQuake: 10 FPS trick for button hold duration
     - `5th mouse button`: Ironwail: zoom
     - `f`: cheat: toggle showing fullbrights.
 Useful in some maps.
 Might be considered cheating as it makes finding some secrets easier
     - `g`: cheat: immortality